 The implications of the current shifts in the global context and in natural resource governance are yet to be fully manifested and understood.
 However, there are three broad areas related to how the EITI Standard is implemented that the Board will need to address to ensure that the EITI can help implementing countries adjust to these shifts:

 Broadening multi-stakeholder governance.
-For the EITI to reach its full potential, MSG functioning and engagement with the broader constituencies need to be significantly strengthened across regions, while adapting to Covid-19 restrictions.
-To ensure greater diversity and representation implementing countries could be encouraged to mainstream multi-stakeholder approaches into key government oversight functions of the extractive industries in an inclusive manner.
-This will require a shift in the way MSGs function and need to build capacity of MSGs to analyse and interpret the information that is being disclosed.
+For the EITI to reach its full potential, MSG functioning and engagement with the broader constituencies need to be significantly strengthened across regions, while adapting to COVID-19 restrictions.
+To ensure greater diversity and representation, implementing countries could be encouraged to mainstream multi-stakeholder approaches into key government oversight functions of the extractive industries in an inclusive manner.
+This will require a shift in the way MSGs function and need to build the capacity of MSGs to analyse and interpret the information that is being disclosed.

 More demand-driven and impactful disclosures.
-A more deliberate shift from EITI reconciliation to lighter reporting which safeguards quality of information while addressing pertinent policy priorities in country will be key.
+A more deliberate shift from EITI reconciliation to lighter reporting which safeguards quality of information while addressing national policy priorities will be key.
 Ideally, data required by the EITI should be systematically disclosed in less than one year.
 MSG should focus less of their resources on overseeing reconciliation and where possible seek to undertake data analysis to inform decision-making and monitor implementation of reforms.
 The EITI could learn and build on lessons from the ongoing pilot on alternative approaches to reporting, flexible reporting and innovative efforts to move to systematic disclosures.
-Guidance can be provided for countries that wish to include additional disclosures on a voluntary basis to relevant to address energy transition or corruption challenges (for instance reserves, costs, subcontracting, subsidies or emissions data).
+Guidance can be provided for countries that wish to include additional disclosures on a voluntary basis to address energy transition, tax collection or corruption challenges (for instance reserves, production costs, subcontracting, subsidies or emissions data).

 Informed policy making and public debate.
 For the EITI process to reach its full potential, the disclosures resulting from the process should contribute to analysis by stakeholders and generate public debate to support informed policy making related to extractive industry governance.
 The ambition is for most EITI countries to have examples of data-driven analysis using data disclosed as part of EITI implementation.
-To achieve this, the International Secretariat and partners will need to support MSGs in working with decision makers and plan more strategic stakeholder engagement and communications, especially in the context of the Covid-19 crisis.
+To achieve this, the International Secretariat and partners will need to support MSGs in working with decision makers and plan more strategic stakeholder engagement and communications, especially in the context of the COVID-19 crisis.

 Implementing countries have clearly expressed the need to stabilise the EITI Requirements and limit the introduction of new requirements.
 There are however opportunities to ensure that the EITI Standard provides sufficient flexibility to address the three areas highlighted above.
 The Board may wish to consider how to reflect these areas on how MSGs and EITI reporting function in future iterations of the EITI Standard.